Incident DetailsCause of Death:

-The accomplice was arrested shortly after the robbery and refused to cooperate with authorities.
-The suspect fled the scene to his parent's home, where Chief Ellis was mortally wounded while attempting to arrest the suspect and died from his injuries the next day in a hospital.
+The 30-year-old accomplice was arrested shortly after the robbery and refused to cooperate with authorities.
+The suspect fled the scene to his parent's home, where Chief Ellis was mortally wounded while attempting to arrest the suspect and died from his injuries the next day at Alexandria Hospital.

 After escaping, the suspect had his wounded arm tended to by a doctor in Orestes and started walking toward Frankton.
 He was found asleep in a nearby barn after several posses had formed to search for him.

 The accused were moved five days later from the city jail and held in Anderson for fear that a lynching would take place.
 Both suspects were later sentenced to life in prison.
 The shooter had his sentence commuted to 25 years by the governor and released from prison in 1936.
 The accomplice was paroled by the governor and discharged in 1920.